deeppavlov/tdl/README.md

 The deadline for all assignments are computed as follows: "the day, when the assignments appear at this page, 23:59 Moscow time" + 3 weeks. **All deadlines are strict.**

+All homework assignments will appear not more often than once a week.

 Send your homeworks to tdl_course_mipt@protonmail.com

 E-mails should be named as "Lab or theory" + "number" + "-" + "Your Name and Surname"